 - Paralympics Ireland sent 45 athletes to the Games in Rio de Janeiro in 2016, 17 of whom had benefited from the support of Irish Lottery players.
 This funding allowed competitors, like runner Michael McKillop, who won gold, and swimmer Ellen Keane to concentrate on their sports full time.

 - The Tipperary Town-based Circle of Friends centre has received an award to allow it to continue to provide support and therapies to cancer sufferers and their families for free.
 The organisation is looking to move into purpose-built facilities in 2018.

 - Lottery money has helped to improve the facilities and help for elderly people provided by Drogheda Community Services.
 They run a day care facility in the won that offers users the chance to eat together, have their hair cut and take part in a range of social activities.

-When you buy Irish Lottery tickets, you're funding more than just your own hopes and dreams – you're contributing to the betterment of Irish society.
+When you buy lottery tickets, you're funding more than just your own hopes and dreams – you're contributing to the betterment of Irish society.